The VS Code Skeleton

 The common language of DAP

 The Debug Adapter Protocol provides a standardized way for editors to interact with debuggers.
-Instead of developers writing custom interfaces for every language or architecture, VS Code expects a debug adapter to handle specific requests like initialize as well as launch and setBreakpoints.
+Instead of developers writing custom interfaces for every language, VS Code requires a debug adapter to handle a small set of requests so the editor can control execution.
 This abstraction allows me to focus on Z80 specific logic while VS Code handles the heavy lifting of the graphical interface.
 When a user clicks the margin to set a breakpoint, VS Code sends a setBreakpoints request.
-My adapter then translates that request into a machine address and instructs the engine to stop when it reaches that location.
+My adapter translates that request into a machine address.
+The engine stops when it reaches that location.

 Why I chose an Inline implementation